kingnaddy/AI-Health-Risk-Predictor-Model---BTT/README.md

 ## 🏗️ **Project Overview**

-This project is part of the **Break Through Tech AI Studio Challenge**, aimed at applying data science and machine learning techniques to real-world datasets.
+This project was made for the **Break Through Tech Annual Datathon**, aimed at applying data science and machine learning techniques to real-world datasets.
 Our objective was to build a robust binary classification model capable of predicting whether an individual is a smoker based on their health examination data.

 **Real-world significance:**